-The Working Group did not incorporate industry proposed edits to limit guidance that requires the consideration of all returns to equity-backed ABS.
+The Working Group did not incorporate industry-proposed edits to limit guidance that requires the consideration of all returns to equity-backed ABS.
 Rather, the Working Group clarified that all investments that have contractual principal and interest that can fluctuate due to a referenced variable shall consider all returns in excess of principal repayment as interest when determining whether the investment qualifies for bond reporting under the principles-based definition.

-The Working Group did not agree with comments supporting ABS to be reported as cash equivalents or short-term investments if acquired within those timeframes.
-To ensure proper assessment under the bond definition, and reporting based on the underlying components of the investments, the Working Group retained the provisions that all ABS shall be captured within SSAP No. 43 and reported on Schedule D-1.
+The Working Group did not agree with comments supporting ABS to be reported as cash equivalents or short-term investments even if acquired with a maturity date that is less than 90-days or 1-year away.
+To ensure proper assessment under the bond definition, and reporting based on the underlying components of the investments, the Working Group retained the provisions that all ABS shall be captured within SSAP No. 43 and be reported on Schedule D-1-2.

-The Working Group did not direct changes to the exposed bond definition or issue paper after considering the industry “Lease-Backed Securities Working Group” May 5, 2022, comment letter.
-That letter, which is consistent with their prior comments, proposes to capture securities as issuer credit obligations if they pass-through cash flows unaltered (such as with certain lease-backed structures) and are supported primarily by a single rated credit payor, though principal repayment is not fully supported by the obligation of that payor.
-The discussion noted that these securities shall follow the guidance for asset backed securities if they are not fully supported by an underlying contractual obligation of a single operating entity, including the criteria for substantive credit enhancement and meaningful cash flows.
-The Working Group identified that these structures are not based on the credit worthiness of a single operating entity and rely on the underlying collateral for repayment, which is why they should be considered asset backed securities rather than issuer credit obligations.
-The comment letter also raised concerns around guidance included for evaluating project finance debt as it is perceived that inconsistent classification may occur for investments with similar characteristics.
+The Working Group did not direct changes to the bond definition or issue paper after considering the industry “Lease-Backed Securities Working Group” May 5, 2022, comment letter.
+That letter, which is consistent with their prior comments, proposes to capture securities as ICO if they pass-through cash flows unaltered (such as with certain lease-backed structures) and are supported primarily by a single rated credit payor, though principal repayment is not fully supported by the obligation of that payor.
+The discussion noted that these securities shall follow the guidance for ABS if they are not fully supported by an underlying contractual obligation of a single operating entity, including the criteria for substantive credit enhancement and meaningful cash flows.
+The Working Group identified that these structures are not based on the credit worthiness of a single operating entity and rely on the underlying collateral for repayment, which is why they should be considered ABS rather than ICO.
+The comment letter also raised concerns around the guidance for evaluating project finance debt noting a perception that inconsistent classification may occur for investments with similar characteristics.
 As a result of the discussion, there were no changes to the exposed bond definition.
 Working Group members and other interested parties noted during the discussion that the guidance pertaining to project finance is intended to provide guidance for evaluating issuers that share characteristics of both operating entities and ABS Issuers (i.e., the middle of the spectrum).
-Nevertheless, the guidance is clear that issuers of project finance debt must themselves have the characteristics of operating entities in order to qualify as issuer obligations.
-As such, project finance bonds issued by operating entities and other municipal revenue bonds will be retained as issuer credit obligations as the design of these structures are supported by the credit worthiness of a single operating entity and are therefore different than the investment structures presented by the industry Lease Backed Securities Working Group.
+Nevertheless, the guidance is clear that issuers of project finance debt must themselves have the characteristics of operating entities in order for the debt instrument to qualify as an ICO.
+As such, project finance bonds issued by operating entities and other municipal revenue bonds will be retained as ICO as the design of these structures are supported by the credit worthiness of a single operating entity and are therefore different than the investment structures presented by the industry Lease-Backed Securities Working Group.

-This issue paper, along with the principles-based bond definition, and proposed revisions to SSAP No. 26 and SSAP No. 43 was exposed August 10, 2022, with comments due October 7, 2022.
-Comments were received from Fermat Capital, the industry Lease-Backed Securities Working Group and Interested Parties.
+Per the exposure of the principles-based bond definition, and proposed revisions to SSAP No. 26 and SSAP No. 43 on August 10, 2022, with comments due October 7, 2022, comments were received from Fermat Capital, the industry Lease-Backed Securities Working Group and Interested Parties.
 After considering the comments, the following key revisions were incorporated:

-Revisions to incorporate the entire bond definition within SSAP No. 26, with a deletion of guidance from SSAP No. 43.
-Securities that qualify as ABS after application of the bond definition will follow the measurement and reporting guidance within SSAP No. 43.
+Revisions to incorporate the entire bond definition within SSAP No. 26, with a deletion of bond definition guidance from SSAP No. 43.
+With this change, securities that qualify as ABS after application of the bond definition will follow the measurement and reporting guidance within SSAP No. 43.
 This edit prevents unintended inconsistencies in the guidance that could occur if aspects of the bond definition are in both SSAPs.